by Sunil Shrivastav

 When explaining challenges and how you solved them or answering interviewers’ questions, you should use the STAR method (Situation, Task, Action, Result).
 It helps you to make your case stronger and assists interviewers in decision-making.

-It’s critical to show that you can think and explain things on multiple levels.
+It’s critical to show you can think and explain things on multiple levels.
 I know you might be thinking, oh my!
 So many things to remember.
 I only have 30 minutes!
 But I can assure you it is achievable.
 Projects are generally divided into these stages.
-Discover, Define, Design, Deliver.
-That sets up a structure, and allows you to think through the right time frame for each stage.
+Discover, Define, Design, and Deliver.
+That sets up a structure and allows you to think through the correct time frame for each stage.

-My structure helped me to decide what to show and what to skip; what to highlight with my narrative; and what to leave in the parking lot*.
+My structure helped me to decide what to show and what to skip, what to highlight with my narrative, and what to leave in the parking lot*.
 I’m glad I had this, as one interviewer asked a question that wasn’t in my case study during the interview, but I had it in my parking lot.
-I was able to quickly answer their question, and demonstrate that I had thought of everything.
-It was a tight run for me, and the clock was always running in my head during those 30 mins.
+I could quickly answer their question and demonstrate that I had thought of everything.
+It was a tight run, and the clock was always running in my head during those 30 mins.
 It creates much anxiety, but trust me, take a deep breath and start.

 Yes, there’s a lot of pressure, but remember interviews are for both sides to decide if there’s a good fit.
 I constantly research the company to understand what to expect during interviews.
 But I also closely observe the interviewers.
-I note what kind of questions they ask, are they good listeners, If I miss something, how do they react, do they show empathy?
-I’ve always believed that interviewers represent the company culture and maturity.
+I note what kind of questions they ask, whether they are good listeners, If I miss something, how they react, do they show empathy.
+I’ve always believed that interviewers represent the company's culture and maturity.
 While going through the interviews with Zalando each round amazed me — the panel, the questions they asked, and that they didn’t shy away from showing they appreciated my work.
 This is something I hadn’t experienced in the 20 years of my career as an interviewee!

 I’m happy to say that I joined Zalando as a Principal Product Designer.
-I hope my story and methodology are useful, and maybe I’ll see you on a deep dive for Zalando soon.
+I hope my story and methodology are helpful, and maybe I’ll see you on a deep dive for Zalando soon.

 - William Rushton